-Managing the Visible Side Effects of Breast Cancer Treatments
+Visible Side Effects of Breast Cancer Treatments

 - Avoid detergents with dyes and perfumes.

 - Keep your skin clean and dry.
-Use a mild soap and pat your skin dry after bathing.
+Use a mild soap, and pat your skin dry after bathing.

-- Cut nails short to minimize splitting.
+- Cut them short to minimize splitting.

 - Use a cuticle remover cream or gel, massaging it into your nails.